phargogh/prototype-data-abstraction-layer/demolayer/README.md

 * are specifically built for InVEST and commonly-needed ES analyses
 * are sourced from or derived from layers that we frequently have issues with (e.g. ISRIC's webserver is flaky)

+### Optionally (and lazily) download data found by search

+Once datasets have been found, we should be able to procure the parts of the data that we need to procure, without downloading the dataset in its entirety.